EDUCBA Logo

 Example #1 – Basic Calculations like Multiplication, Summation, Subtraction, and Square Root

-Here we are going to learn how to do basic calculations like multiplication, summation, subtraction, and square root in Excel.
+Here we will learn how to do basic calculations like multiplication, summation, subtraction, and square root in Excel.

 Let’s see how we can do this with the help of calculations.